KennyHT/learn-kubernetes/labs/deploying-declaratively.md

 ## Step 2.
 Kubernetes dashboard access

-Even for our development environment, we don’t want to expose the dashboard publicly, so we have two simple options:
+Even for our development environment, we don't want to expose the dashboard publicly, so we have two simple options:

     kubectl proxy